 The tendons of the thumb include the extensor pollicis brevis and the abductor pollicis longus.
-The inflamed tendons and their covering rub against the tunnel that they pass through resulting in pain at the base of the thumb, which can also extend into the forearm.
-Additionally, some patients may have swelling and redness of the wrist at the base of the thumb.
-The symptoms associated with De Quervain’s tenosynovitis can occur gradually or suddenly, and certain activities, especially grasping and pinching tasks, can be quite difficult as the pain can be severe with these thumb movements.
+When they become inflamed, their covering can rub against the tunnel that they pass through.
+This can lead to pain at the base of the thumb, which can also extend into the forearm.
+Additionally, some people have swelling and redness near their wrist at the base of the thumb.
+De Quervain’s tenosynovitis symptoms can occur gradually or suddenly.
+Certain activities, especially grasping and pinching tasks, can become quite difficult as the pain progresses.

-Dupuytren’s contracture is another condition that affects the hand; however, it is a deformity that usually develops slowly and is usually painless.
+Dupuytren’s contracture is another similar condition that affects the hand.
+However, it is a deformity that usually develops slowly and is usually painless.
 Dupuytren’s contracture affects the layer of tissue that lies under the palmer fascia.
 The tissue under the skin becomes thickened and knotted.
 Eventually thick cords form under the surface of skin on the palm.
 These have the ability to pull fingers into a bent position towards the palm.

 While the cause of Dupuytren’s contracture is unknown, various factors have been identified that increase an individual’s risk of developing the condition, including:

 Age: Over 50

-- Ancestry: Northern European descent
+Ancestry: Northern European descent

-- Genetics: Dupuytren’s contracture tends to run in families
+Genetics: Dupuytren’s contracture tends to run in families

-- Lifestyle factors: Smoking and alcohol use
+Lifestyle factors: Smoking and alcohol use

-- Medical conditions: Diabetes and epilepsy
+Medical conditions: Diabetes and epilepsy

 A diagnosis of Dupuytren’s contracture can usually be made by visualizing and palpating the affected hand.
 Physicians look for skin puckering on the palms and check for areas of knotting or banded tissue.
 In most cases, additional tests are not needed to diagnose this condition.

 Treatment of Dupuytren’s contracture depends on the severity of the condition.
 Treatment for cases of mild Dupuytren’s contracture involves stretching of the fingers, heat, and massage.
-When the palm of the affected hand is constantly sore, ultrasound treatment may be beneficial.
-Additionally, some patients may benefit from a cortisone injection into the affected area to help control local inflammation.
+When the palm of the hand is constantly sore, ultrasound treatment may also help.